Marshmello: 2016–2018: "Silence", "Wolves", "Friends", and Joytime II

 Later in the year, he released his collaboration with American singer Selena Gomez, the single "Wolves" which became a commercial success, having reached the top 10 in more than 20 countries.
 It topped the charts in Latvia, Poland and Hungary, and the Billboard Dance/Electronic Songs chart.
 It was also his highest-charting Billboard Hot 100 song in 2017, having peaked in the Top 50 of over 50 countries and sold over 2.5 million copies of certified units.
 The song was certified gold in the United Kingdom, Germany, Portugal and Denmark, and multiple-platinum in Brazil, Sweden, Canada, and Australia while receiving single-platinum certification in the United States, France, Italy, Spain, Belgium and New Zealand.

 Succeeding "Wolves", the single "You & Me" was released through Joytime Collective, accompanied by an animated music video which was produced and directed by Toon53.
-The video was published three weeks after the song's release, on his YouTube channel, receiving over 42 million views as of December 2018.
+The video was published three weeks after the song's release on his YouTube channel, receiving over 131 million views as of March 2026.

-In November, Forbes published an article confirming Christopher Comstock as the individual behind the Marshmello project, with regards to existing proofs such as his real name being revealed in music royalty manager BMI's database and that Marshmello's company was registered in August 2015 under Comstock in Delaware.
+In November, Forbes published an article confirming Comstock to be Marshmello, with regards to existing proofs such as his real name being revealed in music royalty manager BMI's database and that Marshmello's company was registered in August 2015 under Comstock in Delaware.
 Furthermore, it was also disclosed to Forbes by industry insiders that the two are the same person.
 Previously known pieces of evidence such as the ASCAP credit, their physical and musical similarities, and Skrillex addressing Marshmello as "Chris" were taken into account of confirming Marshmello's identity.